9 reasons to change exit signs

 1. No electricity

 There’s an immediate energy saving from photoluminescent exit signs that will keep money in your pocket.
-Whether designing or renovating a building or replacing existing electric exit signs as they fail, a simple check of lighting levels determines whether photoluminescent exit signs can be used.
+Whether designing or renovating a building or replacing existing electric-battery exit signs as they fail, a simple check of lighting levels determines whether photoluminescent exit signs can be used.
 If the nominated light source isn’t sufficient, then a hybrid LED/photoluminescent exit sign can be used that can still reduce your electricity use and will deliver environmental benefits.

 Non-electric photoluminescent exit signs are also ideal for wet environments and chemical and dangerous goods environments, with no electric components or batteries presenting an ignition risk.